tanyxp/tanyxp.github.io/_posts/2016-07-14-pokemon-go.markdown

 and appreciation for the town I call Home.
 I don't know how long this phenomenon will last, but I am happy that moments like this are happening.
-If you haven't been swallowed in by the Pok&#233;mon Go excitement, I would recommend it just for the fact that you can re-discover new, interesting sights in your once familiar town.
+If you haven't been swallowed in by the Pok&#233;mon Go excitement, I would recommend it just for the fact that you can re-discover new and interesting sights in your once familiar town.
 </p>

 <p>